j4mes12/SDPA_Coursework/Part1/Part1.md

 Also, a key design decision was regarding the computer's generated moves.
 There were many ways generate random moves to start with, I initially used a dictionary and random integer generator to generate a random number between 0 and 3 and translate that number into a move.
 The approach I settled on however it a lot cleaner and is more readable.
+Regarding the computer's smart moves, the search approah I have taken creates an effective smart computer - it will give the user a run for their money!
+Although, it would be preferable for the `generate_smart_move` function to be a method as mentioned before, I felt the sophistication of the smart move function was a good balance.

-As previously mentionned, an extension I added to the project was adding personal configurations to be made such as player id, start position and player colour for both players.
+As previously mentioned, an extension I added to the project was adding personal configurations to be made such as player id, start position and player colour for both players.
 I added new methods to achieve this and felt that splitting these questions up was important for clarity as I considered lumping them together in one line, but that appraoch was not as user friendly.